venkataguruprasadG/turbo-invention/README.md

 "# turbo-invention"
-This Repository will contain the Cloned Amaxon Website.
+This Repository will contain the Cloned Amazon Website.